alicebob/sqlittle/README.md

 - deal with DESC indexes
 - deal with collate functions somehow
 - the table and index definitions SQL parser is not finished enough
-- add some more databases found in the wild in the sqlittle-ci tests
+- add some more databases found in the wild to sqlittle-ci
+- add a helper to find indexes.
+That would be especially useful for the `sqlite_autoindex_...` indexes
+- optimize loading when all requested columns are available in the index
+- IndexedSelectCmd()

 # &c.